CAN WE BE TRUE TO OURSELVES WITHOUT BETRAYING THE PEOPLE WE LOVE?A novel of love, relationships and desire.

 THE #1 INTERNATIONAL BESTSELLER, SOON TO BE A NETFLIX ORIGINAL SERIES

-'A gripping novel exploring the tensions in an apparently idyllic marriage, where a couple in their thirties is tested by their attraction to others, and by their own accumulation of desires and disappointments' Financial Times
+'A gripping novel exploring the tensions in an apparently idyllic marriage, where a couple is tested by their own accumulation of desires and disappointments' Financial Times

 'A writer of pure excellence' Emmanuel Carrere